Sushant-1806/Railway-Section-Throughput-Control/README.md

 - Backend API on port `5000`
 - Frontend on port `3000`

-The API container bootstraps the database schema and seeds the demo data automatically, so no manual database setup is required for Docker.
+The API container bootstraps the database schema and seeds the demo data automatically, so no manual database setup is required when running through Docker.

 Open the app at `http://localhost:3000`.